-- Registration for Fall 2018 programming opens on May 1, 2018.
-Registration for Spring 2019 programming opens on September 1, 2018.
-Please register at least 2 weeks in advance of your desired program date.
-All registrations are accepted on a first-come, first-served basis. - For fastest service, register online at butterflyhouse.org/schoolprograms or email butterflyhouseeducation@mobot.org.
+- Registration is ongoing, but programs are booked on a first-come, first-served basis.
+Early registration is encouraged to ensure your desired date and time are available. - For fastest service, register online at butterflyhouse.org/schoolprograms or email butterflyhouseeducation@mobot.org.
 You can also call (314) 577-0888 ext.
 2.